 Planning and policy provide the City with a huge opportunity to become more competitive in attracting business, expanding existing businesses, and encouraging development.
-This includes the revamping the City's regime of taxes, fees, and charges; the removal of impediments to private sector investment (I need more information on what this is); and increasing the density of residential development.
+This includes the revamping the City's regime of taxes, fees, and

-✓ The City can create a culture shift and ensure all future planning efforts are aligned with the goal of being 'open for business', supporting our community and getting to a culture of finding solutions first which involves trade-off's between service levels and risk.
-The City will engage Urban Systems to assist with the following actions which include:

-- 1. Enhance the development approval process - Review existing land use bylaws such as the Zoning, Official Community and Development Servicing - Review building bylaws - Work collaboratively with CF to streamline the development process - Create support tools to help guide the approval process subdivision, building permit, development permit, etc - 2.
+- ✓ The City can create a culture shift and ensure all future planning efforts are aligned with the goal of being 'open for business', supporting our community and getting to a culture of finding solutions first which involves trade-off's between service levels and risk.
+The City will engage Urban Systems to assist with the following actions which include: - 1.
+Enhance the development approval process - Review existing land use bylaws such as the Zoning, Official Community and Development Servicing - Review building bylaws - Work collaboratively with Community Futures Boundary to streamline the development process - Create support tools to help guide the approval process subdivision, building permit, development permit, etc - 2.
 Create/update bylaws to support economic recovery & emergency communications - Consideration to develop an emergency measures bylaw (to allow implementation of the Economic Recovery Plan) This would need to work in concert with the Regional District Emergency Management Plan which is currently up for review. - Establish a downtown revitalization bylaw (in process) - Consideration of the creation of a business improvement area bylaw - Include key stakeholders including major industry in emergency response planning - 3.
 Research/Create/ Update policy to reflect the following initiatives: - Promote Infill Development - Risk management policy - Taxation policy - Economic development policy